sitehowtoguides/ai-tech-insights-site/README.md

 This is easily distinguished, as in it is between three dashes (`---`).

-The fron-matter area resides in files for pages and it includes fields and their corresponding values.
+The front-matter area resides in files for pages and it includes fields and their corresponding values.
 You can have plain fields, arrays, objects (or group fields), even arrays of objects.
 It uses the yaml syntax.

 A plain field looks like this: